heptarch/heptarch.github.io/projects.md

 ### 2.4 <a href="#tbc"></a><a id="sec-2-4" name="sec-2-4"></a>

 So, we have something of a recipe.
-Of course, this raises the
+This raises the
 question: if Bell Labs made innovation systematic, why haven't its results been systematically reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
 I don't think Kelly's management was